iu-parfunc/ecoop24-marmoset-artifact/README.md

 The following is the structure of the environment.

-1.)
-All the benchmarks in the evaluation for gibbon and marmoset reside in ECOOP-2024-Bench.
+1.All the benchmarks in the evaluation for gibbon and marmoset reside in ECOOP-2024-Bench.
-2.)
-The benchmarks for the Ghc comparison reside in the folder Ghc.
+2.The benchmarks for the Ghc comparison reside in the folder Ghc.

 We have provided 4 scripts to help automate the task of getting the numbers.

-1.) generate_runtimes.py        -- Generates all the runtimes similar to Tables 1-7 for gibbon, marmoset-greedy and marmoset-solver
+1.generate_runtimes.py        -- Generates all the runtimes similar to Tables 1-7 for gibbon, marmoset-greedy and marmoset-solver
-2.) generate_compile_times.py   -- Generates the compile times for as shown in Figure 10.
+2.generate_compile_times.py   -- Generates the compile times for as shown in Figure 10.
-3.) generate_cache_stats.py     -- Generates the statistics for cache as shown in Table 8.
+3.generate_cache_stats.py     -- Generates the statistics for cache as shown in Table 8.
-4.) ghc...
+4.ghc...

 After executing CMD2 and entering the session, execute the following commands to source the environment necessary to run the experiments.

-1.) cd /gibbon
+1.cd /gibbon
-2.) source set_env.sh
+2.source set_env.sh

 Next, use python3 to run the provided scripts to get the numbers.